 Related reading: How lethal is the Indian mother-in-law?

-The words ‘Jamai Sa and Jijo Sa’ escaped the lips of his brothers-in-law, who were looking penitent.
-The husband gently smiled and continued, “They began to suspect and blame me for neglecting their sister, being impotent or having a mistress.”
+The words ‘Jamai Sa’ and ‘Jijo Sa’ escaped the lips of the two men, who were looking penitent.
+The husband gently smiled and continued, “They began to suspect and blame me for neglecting their sister, being impotent, or having a mistress.”

-Maybe someday, hopefully soon, they will germinate again.
+Maybe someday soon, they will germinate again.

 (As told to Aarti Pathak)